 Dental bonding involves the use of tooth-colored dental resin that is painted directly onto the surface of the tooth.
 This color-matched resin blends in seamlessly with your natural tooth structure, masking cosmetic imperfections from view in the process.
-Thanks to dental bonding, people can have smiles that look pristine with just a simple, minimally invasive procedure.
+Thanks to dental bonding, people can have smiles that look pristine with just one simple, minimally invasive procedure.
+Bonding is often included into more comprehensive smile makeover plans.

 The dentists at our Charlotte, NC field many questions about the results of dental bonding treatment and how long they last.
 Let’s cover some of the basics and then consider the lifespan of this cosmetic dentistry treatment option.